HexHive/FishFuzz/README.md

 ## SBFT24

-To address the compatibility issues with FuzzBench, we implement a new extension TuneFuzz based on FF_{AFL++}.
+To address the compatibility issues with FuzzBench, we implement a new extension TuneFuzz based on FF_AFL++.
 We submit TuneFuzz to SBFT24@Fuzzing competition and won 2nd place.
 The source is available at tunefuzz_sbft24 branch, and the configuration can be found at https://github.com/HexHive/fuzzbench-TuneFuzz.